-I May Never Buy Iced Coffee Again — Thanks To This $30 Cold Brew Maker
+The $30 Amazon Cold Brew Maker That Breaks Even In Two Months

 “

+Another reason I love the pitcher is that it makes clean-up a breeze.
+Unlike many other cold brew makers or DIY methods, you're not left with messy coffee grounds.
+To make cleanup easy and mess-free, the core has a bottom that screws off to dump grounds in your trash or compost bin.
+And, as an extra added bonus, it can also be used to steep tea!
+As one Amazon reviewer raved: "I use this for cold brewing tea, not coffee, but I have to say I’m in love.
+It is so easy to use, and easy to clean which is clutch bc I have physical limitations and easy cleaning makes it so useful for me!
+Having fresh cold brewed ice tea in my fridge at all times is great!
+Helping me stay hydrated!
+Definitely recommend!".

+All in all, I couldn't be happier with this cold brew maker.
+I was seriously impressed at how delicious the flavor was (I'm convinced that in a blind test, this would be just as good or better as a $7 bougie cold brew from my local coffee shop) and how easy it was to make and clean.
+I already am kind of obsessed with it, and I'm not even an intense coffee drinker!
+It's currently on sale for just under $30 on Amazon, so don't waste another moment before investing in this major upgrade.
+Your taste buds (and wallet) will be glad you did.

 Now that I can make my own cold brew without financial constraints, the drink recipes are endless.
-Imagine adding cold brew to your morning protein shake.
-Or how about a little Bailey's Irish Cream with your cold brew?

 amazon reviewer